 Shawshank Prison may not be real, but its walls are.
 They belong to the Ohio State Reformatory (OSR), located in Mansfield, Ohio.
 OSR opened in 1896 and housed more than 155,000 inmates during its nearly hundred years in operation.
 In 1993, just three years after it closed, the prison welcomed inmates once again—fictional residents that populate the big-screen adaptation of Stephen King’s 1982 novella, Rita Hayworth and Shawshank Redemption.

 When it premiered on September 23, 1994, the movie was by all accounts a flop.
 The 142-minute drama cost $25 million to make; it barely made $1 million on its opening weekend and its total American box office gross was only $16 million.
-Yet, 25 years later—thanks to awards-season buzz, a popular VHS release, and endless showings on cable TV—it currently holds the number one spot on IMDB’s list of 250 top-rated movies (The Godfather parts one and two round out the top three).
+Yet, 25 years later—thanks to awards-season buzz, a popular VHS release, and endless showings on cable TV—it holds the number one spot on IMDB’s list of 250 top-rated movies.

 Fans of the movie will recognize the warden’s office, the room where Red has his parole reviews, and even the apartment where Brooks (spoiler alert!) takes his own life.
 Additional scenes were filmed elsewhere in Ohio and around the country, but the prison is arguably just as memorable as its famous co-stars, which include Freeman and Tim Robbins.